noi-techpark/it.bz.opendatahub.databrowser/README.md

 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

+You can find an introduction on how to start developing in the [contribute-to-development](./doc/contribute-to-development.md) file.

 ### Versioning

 This project uses [SemVer](https://semver.org/) for versioning.
 For the versions available,